viraj1327/portfolio/README.md

 -	Redesign database to minimize the amount of the time that researchers spend manipulating, thus allowing researchers to focus on data analysis.

 ### [_Lab Assistant, UNH College of Engineering and Physical Sciences, Durham, NH_](https://ceps.unh.edu/computer-science)
--	Guide students on homework and lab assignments.
--	Provide feedback to improve python programming technique and efficiency.
+-     Assist the class of 40 students with the concepts and techniques of python programming such as:
+            • Data Types, Operators, Expressions
+            • Program Control using Conditions
+            • Loops and Repetition
+            • Functions
+            • Lists, Tuples, Dictionaries
+            • Arrays using Numerical Packages

 # Education